hazzemmohammed33-cmd/hazzemmohammed33-cmd/README.md

 # 🚀 About Me

-I’m **Hazem Mohamed Alashry**, an **Architect, BIM Developer, and Revit API Engineer** specializing in **BIM automation, Revit plugin development, and data-driven engineering workflows for the AEC industry**.
+I’m **Hazem Mohamed **, an **Architect, BIM Developer, and Revit API Engineer** specializing in **BIM automation, Revit plugin development, and data-driven engineering workflows for the AEC industry**.

 Graduated in **2025**, I work at the intersection of: